iainctduncan/learn-scheme-for-max/part_1.rst

 .. code:: scm

-  ; uneven lists stop at the shorter lens
+  ; stops at the end of the shorter list
   (map list
     (list :a :b :c)
     (list 1 2 3 4 5 6))